ivs-kuleuven/platosim3/docs/source/Tutorials.md

 conda install jupyter
 \endcode

-Experience has learnt us that this command causes problems in using Spyder (the GUI that comes with Anaconda).
+Experience has learnt us that this command causes problems in using <a href="https://pythonhosted.org/spyder/">Spyder</a> (the GUI that comes with Anaconda).
 This can be solved by executing the following series of commands:

 \code
 spyder --reset